wshanks/Zutilo/README.md

 ### Limitations ###

 At the moment, all of Zutilo works with Zotero as a Firefox browser pane or separate tab and with Zotero Standalone.
 (In the past, some functions have not worked with the separate tab and Standalone versions.
 If something does not seem to work with one of these modes, try using Zotero as a browser pane in Firefox and see if it works there.
-Then please contact me via the [Zutilo's Mozilla Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/zutilo-utility-for-zotero/ "Mozilla Add-ons page") or the [GitHub](https://github.com/willsALMANJ/Zutilo "GitHub page")).
+Then please contact me via the [Zutilo's Mozilla Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/zutilo-utility-for-zotero/ "Mozilla Add-ons page") or the [GitHub page](https://github.com/willsALMANJ/Zutilo "GitHub page")).

 One warning: I (and a number of others now) have been using Zutilo for a while now on my own Zotero collection without issue.
 If I am alerted to any bugs, I try to fix them as quickly as possible.
 That said, please either back up your data or test out Zutilo's functions on a small number of items to make sure it works the way you expect when you use it for the first time!